Jannik Sinner Wins Italian Open, Completes Career ATP Masters Sweep

 Key Facts

-- Jannik Sinner defeated Casper Ruud in straight sets to win the Italian Open.
+- Jannik Sinner defeated Casper Ruud in straight sets to win the Italian Open in Rome.

 What Happened

-Jannik Sinner won the Italian Open in Rome by defeating Casper Ruud in straight sets, completing his collection of all nine ATP Masters titles.
+Jannik Sinner won the Italian Open by defeating Casper Ruud in straight sets, becoming the first Italian in 50 years to claim the title and completing the career Golden Masters.

 Why It Matters